-A hypoxic water mass with oxygen concentrations ≤ 2 mg l-1 forms in bottom waters of the northern Gulf of Mexico continental shelf each spring/summer.
-Nutrients from the Mississippi River watershed, particularly nitrogen and phosphorus, fertilize the Gulf's surface waters to create excessive amounts of algal biomass, whose decomposition in the bottom layer leads to oxygen depletion.
+A hypoxic water mass with oxygen concentrations ≤ 2 mg l-1 forms in bottom waters of the northern Gulf of Mexico continental shelf each spring/summer and lasts into the fall but can be disrupted by strong storms.
+Nutrients from the Mississippi River watershed, particularly nitrogen, fertilize the Gulf's surface waters to create excessive amounts of algal biomass that sink to the bottom layer and sediments where decomposition leads to oxygen depletion.
 The low oxygen conditions in the Gulf's most productive waters stresses organisms and may even cause their death so that living resources are threatened, including humans depending on the fish, shrimp and crabs caught there.
 Various models use the May nitrogen load of the Mississippi River as the main driving force to predict the size of this hypoxic zone in late July.
-Our prediction is based on one of these models.
+This prediction is from one of these models and predicts the size of the late summer area with an accuracy of 89%.

-The June 2021 forecast of the size of the hypoxic zone in the northern Gulf of Mexico for late July 2021 is that it will cover 12,330 km2 (4,761 mi2) of the bottom of the continental shelf off Louisiana and Texas.
-The 95% confidence interval is that it will be between 10,397 and 14,306 km2 (4014 and 5524 mi2).
+The June 2022 forecast of the hypoxic zone size for late July 2022 is that it will cover 15233 km^2 (5881 mi^2) of the bottom of the continental shelf off Louisiana and Texas.
+The 95% confidence interval is that it will be between 13,376 and $17,096 \text{ km}^2$ ($5164 \text{ and } 6601 \text{ mi}^2$).
 This estimate is based on the assumption that there are no significant tropical storms or unusual wind events in the two weeks before the monitoring cruise, or during the cruise.
-If a storm does occur, then the size of the zone is predicted to be 56% of the predicted size without the storm, equivalent to 6,905 km2 (2,666 mi2).
+If a storm does occur, then the size of the zone is predicted to be 56% of the predicted size without the storm, equivalent to 8530 km^2 (3294 mi^2).

-The predicted hypoxic area is about three times the size of the land area of Rhode Island $(4,000 \text{ km}^2)$ and 89% of the average of 13,789 km2 (n = 34 including years with storms).
-If the area of hypoxia becomes as large as predicted, then it will be 2.5 times the size of the Hypoxia Action Plan goal to reduce the zone to less than 5,000 km2.
-No reductions in the nitrate loading from the Mississippi River to the Gulf of Mexico have occurred in the last few decades.
+The predicted hypoxic area is about the size of Connecticut (14,357 km2) and 111% of the 1985-2021 average of 13,791 km2 (n = 36 including years with storms; two years had no cruise).
+If the area of hypoxia becomes as large as predicted, then it will be three times the size of the Hypoxia Action Plan goal to reduce the zone to less than 5,000 km2 (1931 mi2).
+No reductions in the nitrate loading from the Mississippi River to the Gulf of Mexico have occurred in the last few decades, the interval since the formulation of the Hypoxia Action Plan environmental goal.